RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 If the operation is a modification and the old object already has one or more "mnt-by:" attributes, then one of the **mntner** objects referenced in one of the "mnt-by:" attributes in the old object must authenticate the change.
 If the old object does not have any "mnt-by:" attributes, then one of the **mntner** objects referenced in one of the "mnt-by:" attributes in the new object must authenticate the change.
 All new objects must have at least one "mnt-by:".
 There are still some old **person** and **role** objects that do not have any.

-<font color="green">If the operation is a creation then one of the **mntner** objects referenced in one of the "mnt-by:" attributes in the new object must authenticate the change.</font>
+If the operation is a creation then one of the **mntner** objects referenced in one of the "mnt-by:" attributes in the new object must authenticate the change.